CALIFORNIA DMV APS HEARINGS

 ADMINISTRATIVE PER SE HEARING PENALTIES

 The DMV APS hearing has additional significance.
 It gives the Orange County DUI Attorney the ability to conduct a preliminary work-up of the case and determine if a witness or witnesses should be subpoenaed, such as the arresting officer and/or other witnesses.
-These issues are later used in court at the OC DUI trial.
+These issues are later used in Court at the OC DUI trial.

 REFUSAL ALLEGATIONS AT DMV AND COURT

 Refusals are the most difficult cases to defend at the DMV, and as such, oftentimes result in the need to take a writ of mandate to obtain justice.
-The defenses to a refusal are limited based on over 40 years of case law.
+The defenses to a refusal are limited based on over 50 years of case law.
 You need an attorney who is skilled in defending these types of allegations.

 To learn more about DMV APS Hearings based on a presentation presented by Peter F. Iocona of The SoCal Law Network click the link below to learn more about each of the topics presented in the title.
 This presentation has been given to DUI Lawyers throughout the State of California and are being provided to our visitors via this website.